syncopika/trip-planner/README.md

 ```

 Note that I have a `vue.config.js` file set up such that you'll want to navigate to `http://localhost:8080/trip-planner`.
+Also, everything should work "out-of-the-box" so you can play with the app (without the need to set up the backend) with just `npm run serve`.
+For the next destination suggestion feature I have some fake suggestions that show up on the map if they're within 20km of your current last trip destination.

 ### Compiles and minifies for production
 ```